Ozzie Albies: 2021

 On June 3, 2021, Albies recorded his 500th career hit, an RBI double off of Washington Nationals reliever Sam Clay.
-Albies was selected as a reserve for the 2021 All-Star Game.
-When Albies hit his twenty-fifth home run of the season on September 4, the 2021 Atlanta Braves became the second team in Major League Baseball history to have its starting infielders hit twenty-five home runs each.
-On September 22, Albies recorded his thirtieth home run and one hundredth RBI of the season, marking the first time in his career that he reached either milestone.
-He became the first second baseman in Braves franchise history to have hit thirty home runs and driven in one hundred runs in the same season.
-While playing the Philadelphia Phillies on September 29, Albies scored his 100th run of the season.
+Albies was selected as a reserve for the All-Star Game.
+When Albies hit his 25th home run of the season on September 4, the 2021 Braves became the second team in MLB history to have its starting infielders hit 25 home runs each.
+On September 22, Albies recorded his 30th home run and 100th RBI of the season, new career milestones in both statistics.
+He became the first second baseman in franchise history to have hit 30 home runs and 100 RBI in the same season.
+On September 29, Albies scored his 100th run of the season.
+On October 1, he stole his career-high 20th base.
+He was one of five players with 30 home runs and 20 steals for the season.

-In the 2021 season, he batted .259/.310/.488 in 629 at bats (2nd in the NL), with 103 runs (4th), 40 doubles (3rd), 7 triples (3rd), 30 home runs, 106 RBIs (3rd), and 128 strikeouts.
+In 2021, he batted .259/.310/.488 in 629 at bats (2nd in the NL), with 103 runs (4th), 40 doubles (3rd), 7 triples (3rd), 30 home runs, 106 RBIs (3rd), and 128 strikeouts.
 He swung at a higher percentage of pitches in the strike zone than any other major leaguer, at 83.4%.
-On defense, he led all second basemen with 389 assists and committed 8 errors, fourth-most of all NL second basemen.
-The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, giving the Braves their first title since 1995.
-Following the 2021 season, Albies won a second Silver Slugger Award, as well as the Heart and Hustle Award.
+On defense, he led all second basemen with 389 assists and committed 8 errors, fourth-most among NL second basemen.
+The Braves finished with an 88–73 record, clinching the NL East, and eventually won the World Series, the franchise's first title since 1995.
+Albies played second base every inning of the postseason, batting .254 with 3 doubles, 2 RBI, and 3 steals in 16 games.
+Following the season, Albies won his second Silver Slugger Award as well as the Heart & Hustle Award.

 2022

 On June 11, 2022, Albies hit a grand slam off of St. Louis Cardinals pitcher Chris Stratton.
-Albies fractured his left foot in a game against the Washington Nationals on June 13, 2022.
-He was subsequently placed on the 60-day injured list and underwent a surgical procedure, performed by Robert Anderson.
+Two days later, he fractured his left foot in a game against the Nationals.
+He was placed on the 60-day injured list and underwent a surgical procedure, performed by Robert Anderson.
 Albies returned to the active roster on September 16.
-The next day, Albies fractured his right pinky while sliding into second base.
+The next day, Albies fractured his right pinky finger while sliding into second base.

+2023

+Albies was once again selected as a reserve infielder for the National League in the MLB All-Star Game.
+Albies played in every game up until August 14 and was placed on the 10-day injured list for the first time all season the next day with a hamstring injury.
+He returned to the 25-man roster on August 28.